Healing Arts Initiative

 Our mission to inspire hope and recovery through expert treatment, education, compassionate care, and outstanding service is supported through a variety of treatments; including talk therapy and medications, as well as art therapy, music therapy, movement therapy, and equine therapy.
-An expansion on the use of art therapy has resulted in the launch of the Healing Arts Initiative here at Carrier Clinic.
+An expansion of the use of art therapy has resulted in the launch of the Healing Arts Initiative here at Carrier Clinic®.

 The Healing Arts Initiative serves as a bridge to the beautification of our facility and the healing that occurs each day at our NJ mental health clinic.
 We recognize that people heal in different ways and it takes more than one type of therapy to build a healing environment.

-In addition to creating an improved visual experience for our patients, visitors, and staff Carrier Clinic’s Healing Arts Initiative supports local artists.
-Support of the Healing Arts Initiative offers a unique opportunity for donors to support both the arts community in New Jersey and the important work being done at Carrier Clinic, every day.
+In addition to creating an improved visual experience for our patients, visitors, and staff Carrier Clinic®’s Healing Arts Initiative supports local artists.
+Supporting the Healing Arts Initiative offers a unique opportunity for donors to support both the arts community in New Jersey and the important work being done at Carrier Clinic®, every day.
 Your contribution can make a lasting impact.